fiskaltrust/rollout-doc/getting-started/operator-onboarding/invitation-process.md

 There are two ways to add and assign PosOperators to your Account as a PosDealer:

-1. For adding a single PosOperator, read this chapter and see afterwards [_Invitation of a single PosOperator_](#invitation-of-a-single-posoperator).
+1. For adding a single PosOperator, finish reading this chapter and see afterwards [_Invitation of a single PosOperator_](#invitation-of-a-single-posoperator).
-2. For Adding several PosOperators by importing a CSV file, read this chapter and change then to [_Invitation of PosOperators_](#invitation-of-posoperators).
+2. For adding several PosOperators, finish reading this chapter and change then to [_Invitation of PosOperators_](#invitation-of-posoperators).
 3. Checking or changing the settings for the invitations is **inevitable for both ways**.
 Therefore, regardless of the further way, prepare the settings first.
 To do this, select PosOperators / Invitations.
 ![invitation process preparation](images/11-onboarding-portal.png "11 invitation process individual")
 4. Control or change the setting for the invitation:

   ![Number 1](images/Numbers/circle-1o.png) PDF-Attachment:
-    Avoid confusing your PosOperators when they receive an e-mail invitation from an unknown source like robot@- or robot@fiskaltrust.abc.
+    Avoid confusing your PosOperators when they receive an e-mail invitation from an expectable unknown source like sandbox@fiskaltrust.STH or robot@fiskaltrust.STH.
 Explain in an accompanying letter that you as PosDealer are extending your offers and invite him to register with the fiskaltrust.portal via the confirmation link.
 With [Choose file...] and [Import] your document will be added as an attachment to the invitation.
       ![Number 2](images/Numbers/circle-2o.png) add information text:
-    The automated e-mail invitation to your PosOperator from an source like robot@- or robot@fiskaltrust.abc can be supplemented with your text.
+    The automated e-mail invitation to your PosOperator from an source like like sandbox@fiskaltrust.STH or robot@fiskaltrust.STH can be supplemented with your text.
 Use this text block up to a maximum of 400 characters to inform your PosOperators personally.
 Explain that you as PosDealer extend your offers and invite him to register with the fiskaltrust.Portal via the confirmation link.
     ![Number 3](images/Numbers/circle-3o.png) Surrogate rights:
     Set the rights you should have as PosDealer after switching to the PosOperator's account to [FULL].
 Otherwise, you would have access to the PsOperator's account, but you would not be able to conclude contracts on his behalf.
 But these are necessary for the cooperation with third parties.